 Tulips are genetically designed to grow on high mountain slopes where there is adequate spring water but absolutely no water during the summer months.
 They go dormant to preserve water inside the bulb and get ready for the following spring.
 When you water them, they rot.

-So folks who plant annuals over top of bulbs and then water to keep the annuals flowering can expect this damp soil to rot out their tulips.
+So folks who plant annuals over top of bulbs and then water to keep the annuals flowering can expect this damp soil to rot out their tulips or prevent it from developing a flower bud.

-This is why many gardeners have a short-lived tulip bulb show.
+This is why gardeners have a short-lived tulip bulb show.
 Too much water.

 Rule of Feeding